Spartronics4915/developers_handbook/java_lessons/4_if_statement.md

 ## Else and Else If
 What if you want one if statement to depend on the value of another?

-You could do this if you want the second statement to get run _only_ if the first statement doesn't run:
+You could do the following if you want the second statement to get run _only_ if the first statement doesn't run:

 ```java
 // This will only print Second statement.